-If your system does not have much protection against spam, you are bound to encounter the Zbot virus, also known as the Zeus Trojan.
+If your system does not have much protection against spam, you will encounter the Zbot virus, also known as the Zeus Trojan.

 What is the Zeus Virus?

-You may also be inviting the Trojan into your computer by accessing the drive-by downloads and regular spam distribution systems.
+You may also invite the Trojan into your computer by accessing the drive-by downloads and regular spam distribution systems.

-If you suspect that your spam is delivering this virus, you should look for the following signs: the email will suggest that you click on the link that the organization sends you so that you can overcome a problem that popped up regarding your online bank details and virtual financial accounts.
+Suppose you suspect that your spam is delivering this virus.
+In that case, you should look for the following signs: the email will suggest you click on the link the organization sends you to overcome a problem regarding your online bank details and virtual financial accounts.

-If your system is not protected and you have already clicked on the link, your computer is likely to have been affected with Zeus.
+If your system is not protected and you have already clicked on the link, your computer will likely be affected by Zeus.

 What Does the Zeus Virus Do?